Patch Management Policy: A Practical Guide

 The recommendations below present a patch management framework that involve risk identification and reduction techniques and the design and setup of a mechanism that sustains the patching standard in an organization.

-A successful patch management policy is to be conducted on the basis of several different stages.
+A successful patch management policy and procedure should be conducted based on several different stages.
 Below I will list six phases, however, depending on the size of an organization and its existing processes, the exact number and sequence of the steps can differ.
 Yet, the fundamental procedure should remain the same.

-Here are the main steps that any efficient patch management policy should include:
+Here are the main steps that any efficient patch management SOP (Standard Operating Procedure) should include:

 1. Asset inventory